nikcleju/SDP_Course/Labs/L05_FilterImplementationLatticeFIR_Octave.md

 $$H(z) = 1 + \frac{2}{5}z^{-1} + \frac{7}{20}z^{-2} + \frac{1}{2}z^{-3}$$

-3. Using the Octave software, use the `fir1()` function to design one of the following FIR filters:
+3. Using the Octave software, use the `fir1()` function to design one of the following elliptic FIR filters:

     a.
 A low-pass FIR filter of order 4, with cutoff frequency of 5kHz at a sampling frequency of 44.1kHz;
     a.
 A high-pass FIR filter of order 4, with cutoff frequency of 2kHz at a sampling frequency of 44.1kHz;